 Jack officially opened the course in August 1998.
 He played the course by himself and addressed the 2000 strong crowd and media via a microphone attached to his lapel.

-The new clubhouse had not been finished at this stage so Jack played out of the temporary clubhouse like everybody else.
+The new clubhouse had not been finished at this stage, so Jack played out of the temporary clubhouse like everybody else.
 The event was arguably one of Pecanwood’s most memorable says Alec.
 It marked the opening of the first Jack Nicklaus course in Africa and the design has since won numerous accolades.
-Notably the course still receives awards and continues to hover around SA’s ‘top ten golf course’ mark despite tough competition.

 Suffice to say Pecanwood would not be what it is today without the collective effort of all those who have gone before and who currently run the estate.
 Those who reside within its boundaries can surely count themselves lucky to call Pecanwood home.